 When I speak to parents who are adopting, hiring a photographer has rarely been a top priority.
 But after the fact, they realize how important it actually was.
 Unfortunately, it’s too late.
 They can’t go back and redo the day.
-Some people feel it’s enough to let a court clerk or your best friend’s sister take a few iPhone pics.
+Some people might think it’s enough to let a court clerk or your best friend’s sister take a few iPhone pics.
+But is a phone good enough to capture this amazing day?
 Adoption day is a day of extreme emotion.
-It’s a beautiful day that you’ve probably waited a long time to get to and will fly by so quickly.
+It’s a beautiful day that you’ve probably waited a long time to get to and it will fly by so quickly.
 It will be one of the most important and meaningful days of your family’s life.
+This is the beginning of your child’s history into your family.
+It’s a day he or she will ask about in the future.
+What will you have to show for it?
+Based out of Hallandale, Florida, I have been to several South Florida adoptions where my clients are the only ones in the courthouse who hired a photographer.
+I wonder if it’s that photography didn’t matter or if they just didn’t know.
+This is why I wrote this post.

 Let’s run through this day for a minute.
 Whether you’re adopting in a courthouse or meeting your child for the first time in a hospital or airport, emotions are probably at their highest.
 On that day everyone is rushing to put on their perfectly planned outfits.
 They’re inhaling breakfast or lunch to get to their destination on time.
 Once you’re there, your lawyer needs to talk to you and explain the process.
 If you’re in court, bailiffs, lawyers, and case managers are all pulling you in deferent directions as you welcome your support team who will be cheering you on.
 If you’re in the hospital, you have the grief of baby’s birth mom and you have to balance that with the extreme excitement you’re simultaneously feeling.